cyberAkeshan/LIG_docu/README.md

 **Use Cases:**
 As a User i want to search for chefkoch recipes and add the ingredients to my list to shop convenient for my next meal (Effort high) is done when...
-... you can search chefkoch recipes through their pictures ... you can select a recipe and add the ingredients with their amount to the list
+* ... you can search chefkoch recipes through their pictures
+* ... you can select a recipe and add the ingredients with their amount to the list

 #### 3.1.5 nearest Supermarket
 This feature will give the user the opportunity to search for a supermarket near to him based on his location.

 **Use Cases:**
 As a User i want to see the nearest supermarket based up from my location to know where i can shop my groceries (Effort high) is done when...
-…you can see the nearest supermarket
+*...you can see the nearest supermarket
-…you can filter your favourite supermarkets
+*...you can filter your favourite supermarkets
-…you can open and navigate in google maps
+*...you can open and navigate in google maps

 #### 3.1.8 Settings
 The user can configure and personalise the app.